Happykiller/vergo_puppet/README.md

 3. **Submit a pull request** to the main branch.

 Please follow the existing code style and add/update tests for any changed functionality.

----

-**Thank you for using Vergo Puppet!**
-If you have any questions or need further assistance, feel free to open an issue or reach out to the maintainers.